feathersjs/feathers/index.md

 ### Event filtering

 This is also a good time to talk a little about [filtering events](/api/#event-filtering).
-It is very likely that you only want to send certain events to specific users instead of everybody.
+It is very likely that you eventually only want to send certain events to specific users instead of everybody.
 Following up on the group authorization example from above, we might only want to dispatch a `todos created` event to users that are in the admin group.
 This can be done by adding a `created(data, params, callback)` method to the Todo MongoDB service:

 ```js
 var todoService = mongodb({